|Copyright © 2008 - 2014 * Art In The Mountains * All Rights Reserved

 Plein Air Workshops

-will need to use restroom facilities available and bring the items suggested.
-Classes painting downtown will be able to use
+need to use restroom facilities available and bring the items suggested.
+Classes painting downtown will be able to use public

-public restrooms and grab hot coffee, snacks and a quick lunch or bring the items suggested.
-A typical instructors workshop
+restrooms and grab hot coffee, snacks and a quick lunch or bring the items suggested.
+A typical instructors workshop includes

-includes lecture and demonstration first thing in the morning followed by student painting time.
-This repeats after lunch and
+lecture and demonstration first thing in the morning followed by student painting time.
+This repeats after lunch and class usually

 Oil painting classes may have longer demonstrations, so students may be painting in the afternoons.
 Some, not all, instructors

-required to stay after class hours, but may do so, and this is very rewarding for the student.
-Please understand that when you are
+to stay after class hours, but may do so, and this is very rewarding for the student.
+Please understand that when you are watching a

-watching a demonstration and then painting at your easel, you may be standing quite a bit during the week.
-It is advised that you
+demonstration and then painting at your easel, you may be standing quite a bit during the week.
+It is advised that you bring a stool

 Get up close to the instructor and don't be afraid to gather around the table or easel.